-This is the 2015 Pan Books (UK) paperback edition of “Lamentation” (2014) that I read.
+This is the 1996 Orion (UK) paperback omnibus that contained the version of “Alien Harvest” I read.

 “Alien Harvest” begins in a dystopian future where Earth is in the later stages of recovering from an attack by ferocious alien creatures.
 Famed roboticist Dr. Stan Myakovsky is having a bad day.
 Not only has his spaceship been reposessed by a court order, but a visit to the doctor reveals that he is suffering from a terminal case of melanoma.
 The doctor offers him some illegal narcotics, made from alien secretions, to ease the pain – but points out that the disease has progressed to an incurable level.

 As Stan sits around at home and begins to feel sorry for himself, there is a knock on the door.
 The mysterious visitor turns out to be an expert thief called Julia Lish who needs Stan’s expertise with robotics to pull off the heist of the century.
 Since Stan has got nothing to lose and since the heist will be a way to get back at his hated rivals in the BioPharm corporation, Stan agrees.
 After all, how difficult can a daring raid on an illegal secretion-harvesting operation on an alien-infested planet be?

 One of the first things that I will say about “Alien Harvest” is that it is absolutely excellent, but it is also a very different novel to what I had expected.

 If you’re expecting a relentlessly gruesome sci-fi horror novel, then you’re going to be in for a shock.
 This novel is many things – a brilliant piece of old-school science fiction, a gripping thriller, a drama, a bit of a comedy and a gloriously mischievous heist story – but it isn’t really that much of a horror novel.
 Even so, it is absolutely awesome 🙂